 Why torment me with an unsolvable problem?

-Some people write to us having seen the puzzle long ago without, apparently, being told the point (that it can be proved to be impossible) or allowed to use a trick.
+Some people (like Sam above) write to us having seen the puzzle long ago without, apparently, being told the point (that it can be proved to be impossible) or allowed to use a trick.
 That can become unintentionally sadistic!
 Here is one, from Medora in 2003:

 My question is mostly rhetorical.
 When I was 12, this question was given to my math class by Mr. Ostrander with the words, "See if you can solve it."
 He didn't know how stubborn I was.
 I worked on this problem for years, until it dawned on me that I had been duped--the problem was insoluble in two dimensions.
 (Note that I was always a "humanities" type student: literature, music, art, history, philosophy, and now theology are my areas.)
 Thank you for providing an answer for me 43 years after I began struggling with this.
 I came across your site by accident while looking for the secret of the universe.
 I just wonder why math teachers feel the need to torment people like me for decades!